-Online banking is quicker, easier, and more convenient with Horizon Credit Union's Bill Payer and online Home banking.
+Banking is quicker, easier, and more convenient with Horizon Credit Union’s Bill Payer and Online Banking.
 You can rely on us for both simplicity and safety.
 In order to stay on the cutting edge of security we have partnered with Digital Insight, an NCR Company, the leading provider of online banking services.
 Maintaining a high level of security requires many layers of defense spread across systems, operations, architecture, and third party partnerships.
 In short, it requires a Deep Defense.
-Digital Insight's Deep Defense has incorporated numerous layers that prevent, detect, correct and report security threats for 1700+ financial institutions worldwide.
+Digital Insight’s Deep Defense has incorporated numerous layers that prevent, detect, correct and report security threats for 1700+ financial institutions worldwide.
 We are proud to partner with Digital Insight to provide a secure online environment for our members.

-Phishing is a high-tech scam that uses spam or pop-up messages to deceive you into disclosing your credit card numbers, bank account information, Social Security number, passwords, or other sensitive personal information.
+Phishing is a high-tech scam that uses spam or pop-up messages to deceive you into disclosing your credit card numbers, account information, Social Security number, passwords or other sensitive personal information.

 Email: Typically a phishing email attempt looks like a legitimate company email.
 The email asks the recipients to update their personal information or their account will be terminated.
 They commonly also take the approach of offering additional services to protect you from fraud.
 These phishing attempts normally contain a proper “From:” email address and company logo.
 The web link included normally sends you to a fake website where you are asked to provide personal information.